Scenario 4

 Orders: status to order_status

-retail.RET_ORDERS.status was renamed to order_status.
+retail.RET_ORDERS.status renamed to order_status.

 Path C